‘Partisan’ Staff Wrote And Leaked Mueller Letter, Claims Former U.S. Attorney

-Special Counsel Robert Mueller officially finalized probe into Russian election interference in late March.
+Special Counsel Robert Mueller officially finalized his probe into Russian election interference in late March.
 On March 24, Attorney General William Barr published his own summary of Mueller’s final report, revealing that the special counsel had found no Trump-Russia conspiracy, according to The New York Times.

 Mueller refused to exonerate Trump of obstruction of justice, however, without charging the president with the crime.
 This prompted intense speculation, which hasn’t died down despite the fact that a redacted version of the Mueller report has since been made available to the public.